 A simple log in page helps make the first steps as easy as possible.

 For the pilot, we used the production environment.
 Our 11 participants completed the testing remotely, either on a desktop computer over Zoom, or on a mobile device, using a tool called Validately.
-Participants were Massachusetts state employees (we didn’t yet have identity proofing enabled and needed to be able to otherwise verify participant identities) who will eventually be eligible to use the service.
+Participants were Massachusetts state employees (we didn’t yet have identity proofing enabled and needed to be able to otherwise verify participant identities) who would eventually be eligible to use the service.

 Each session had a participant, facilitator, and notetaker.
 Occasionally, someone from the Massachusetts program would also join as an observer.
-Seeing how participants interact with an application in real time gives program partners firsthand knowledge of how their programs are experienced by real claimants — it’s the most informative part of this process.
+Seeing how participants interact with an application in real time gave program partners firsthand knowledge of how their programs are experienced by real claimants — it’s the most informative part of this process.
 So we encourage program partners to participate in pilot sessions whenever possible.

 Identifying user needs

-During this first pilot, a participant surfaced an unexpected error message when attempting to verify their account.
+During this first pilot, a participant encountered an unexpected error message when attempting to verify their account.
 When entering a verification code, they accidentally added an extra space at the end.
 The participant couldn’t easily see the mistake.
 And the consequent error message used confusing, technical language; only the developers on our team understood it.